Highway 407 station: Fare zone

+Despite being located outside Toronto in York Region, the station has always been within the Toronto TTC fare zone to avoid implementing a payment-on-exit system.
+This was the case even before the implementation of the One Fare program on February 26, 2024, which allows riders paying by Presto card, credit card, or debit card to transfer for free to and from regional buses serving the station.
+This was in contrast to TTC-contracted bus routes, when all riders were required to pay extra fare (either YRT or TTC) when crossing the municipal boundary at Steeles Avenue.
+At this station (as well as at the adjacent Vaughan Metropolitan Centre station) prior to the One Fare program, separate fares were charged for all transfers between the TTC subway and connecting regional buses, which are the only surface routes serving it.

 Between January 2018 and March 2020, there was a $1.50 fare discount for GO bus riders transferring to or from the TTC subway if paying a single fare by Presto card.

 Highway 407 Bus Terminal

-There are no connecting TTC buses at this station, but the regional bus terminal, located outside the station's fare-paid area, serves YRT and GO Transit bus routes, as well as Ontario Northland intercity coaches.
-It is the only regional bus terminal serving a TTC subway station that is part of the main station building and is the largest bus terminal in the GO Transit system with 18 bus bays (13 for GO Transit and 5 for YRT) plus 17 layover bays.
+There are no connecting TTC buses at this station but the regional bus terminal (located within the station building but outside the TTC fare-paid area) serves YRT, GO Transit, and Ontario Northland bus routes.
+It is the only regional bus terminal serving a TTC subway station that is part of the main station building and is the largest bus terminal in the GO Transit system with 18 bays (5 for YRT and 13 for GO Transit) plus 17 layover bays.
 It includes a GO customer service counter, Presto and GO ticket vending machines, and washrooms.

+Passengers using Presto, credit, or debit cards can transfer for free under the aforementioned One Fare program between the TTC and YRT buses, and receive a discounted fare for GO buses, with the province reimbursing each transit agency for lost revenue from the free or discounted transfers.
+As such card transfers need to be recorded for reimbursements, the bus terminal will remain outside the station's fare-paid area.
+This is also necessary to enforce double-fare payment for riders ineligible for free transfers.